Intelligent Model Update Strategy for Sequential Recommendation: Methodology

 \subsubsection{Mis-Recommendation Detector}

 \begin{sloppypar} The training procedure of MRD can be divided into two stages.
 The goal of the first stage is to construct a MRD dataset $\mathcal{S}_C$ based on the user's historical data without any additional annotation to train the MRD.
-The cloud model $\mathcal{M}_{g}$ and the device model $\mathcal{M}_{d}$ are trained in the same way as the training procedure of DC-CDR. \end{sloppypar}
+The cloud model $\mathcal{M}_{g}$ and the edge model $\mathcal{M}_{d}$ are trained in the same way as the training procedure of EC-CDR. \end{sloppypar}

-Here, we set $t'\leq t=T$ .
+Here, we set $t'\leq t=T$.
 That is, when generating model parameters, we use the click sequence $s^{(j,t')}_{R^{(i)}}$ at the previous moment $t'$, but this model is used to predict the current data.
 Then we can get $c^{(j,t,t')}$ that means whether the sample be correctly predicted based on the prediction $\hat{y}^{(j,t,t')}_{R^{(i)}}$ and the ground-truth $y^{(j,t)}_{R^{(i)}}$.